 Because the truth is that every story, romantic or not, has already been told one way or another.
 The only difference lies in how they are told.
-Paper Planes Back Home’s interwoven story lines of lovers facing an impending separation, of lovers falling apart because of infidelity and of strangers falling in love after being brought together by tragic circumstances are nothing new, especially to the voracious romance reader.
+Paper Planes Back Home’s interwoven story lines of lovers facing an impending separation, of lovers falling apart and of strangers falling love is not something new.

-I knew that, and I worried about being called cliché, but I also had my paper planes.
+And so I worried about being a cliché.
+But I had my paper planes.
 They were my answer to “what makes this love story different from all others already told,” my unique selling proposition.
 And I’d like to think it worked.

-Because even as positive comments warm my heart every single time, I also get messages from readers who picked up the book for the romance and closed the pages with lingering thoughts of steadfast love, faith and hope that there are indeed figurative paper planes that could bring their loved ones back home.
+Because even as positive comments warm my heart every single time, I also get messages from readers who picked up the book for the romance.
+They closed the pages with lingering thoughts of steadfast love, faith and hope that there are figurative paper planes that could bring their loved ones back home.
 I didn’t plan on it, but what initially began as a simple love story became something inspirational, and that felt like an achievement in itself.

 So I guess what I’m trying to say is, my brief journey as a published author has so far solidified these beliefs:

-No one can tell a story like you can, and so long as you find new ways of telling your story, you need not worry about writing with the same tropes or falling into clichés.
+No one can tell a story like you can.
+So long as you find new ways of telling your story, you need not worry about writing with the same tropes or falling into clichés.

-What may sound like a simple, worn-out storyline to you may actually be new to someone else or someone else’s favorite.
+What may sound like a simple, worn-out storyline to you may be new to someone else.

 Your work may not find an audience at once, but it will.
 And how people react to it may even surprise you.

-And yes, most days I do believe I am a romance writer, because I love writing about people falling in love and finding their Happy Ever After or Happy For Now.
+And yes, most days I do believe I am a romance writer.
+I love writing about people falling in love and finding their Happy Ever After or Happy For Now.
 Because sometimes—whether or not there are paper planes—that’s all that matters. ☁